 - Start with about a 10-minute warm-up with the deck down.
 You want to make sure you already have a good sweat going.

-- Increase the incline to about 5%, and turn sideways.
-Grab the handrail to balance yourself if need be.
+- Increase the incline to about 5% and turn sideways.
+For safety, grab the handrail to balance yourself.

 Sprint And Ab Holds

 This routine involves the handrails to a higher degree.

 - Begin with a light warm-up at a jogging pace for 5 to 10 minutes.